MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/PiXYZ-studio.md

     ![Hidden Removal dialog box](media/pixyz-hidden-removal.PNG "Hidden Removal dialog boxX")

-3. Set the **Resolution** field to Low.
+3. Set the **Resolution** field to **Low**.
 This setting is sufficient for most assets.
 However, if the asset contains many important small details, consider increasing it to
 **Medium** or **High**.

 4. Select **Execute**.